oracle-livelabs/converged/obaas/microtx/microtx.md

    In the `@LRA` annotation, which marks this as an LRA participant, the `value` property is set to `LRA.Type.MANDATORY` which means that this method will refuse to perform any work unless it is part of an LRA.
 The `end` property is set to `false` which means that successful completion of this method does not in and of itself constitute successful completion of the LRA, in other words, this method expects that it will not be the only participant in the LRA.

-   THe LRA coordinator will pass the LRA ID to this method (and any other participants) in an HTTP header.
+   The LRA coordinator will pass the LRA ID to this method (and any other participants) in an HTTP header.
 Notice that the first argument of the method extracts that header and maps it to `lraId`.
 The other two arguments are mapped to HTTP Query parameters which identify the account and amount to deposit.
 For now, this method will just return a response with the HTTP Status Code set to 200 (OK).
 You will implement the actual business logic shortly.

     ```java
     <copy>